yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 #### Stacks and Queues ####

 1. A skeleton class for the Stack has been provided in  `Stack.swift`.
-Implement the Stack by filling up the method implementations in `Stack.swift`.
-You should not change the protocol provided. **(15 points)**
+Implement the `Stack` by filling up the method implementations in `Stack.swift` according to the descriptions.
+You should not change the method signatures provided. **(15 points)**

 2. A skeleton class for the Queue has been provided in  `Queue.swift`.
-Implement the Queue by filling up the method implementations in `Queue.swift`.
-You should not change the protocol provided. **(15 points)**
+Implement the `Queue` by filling up the method implementations in `Queue.swift` according to the descriptions.
+You should not change the method signatures provided. **(15 points)**

 #### Input Format ####